shipwright-io/website/content/en/docs/api/buildrun.md

 buildpacks-v3-buildrun  True        Succeeded   All Steps have completed executing   4m28s       16s
 ```

-The above allows users to get an overview of the building mechanism state.
+The above enables users to get an overview of the building mechanism state.

 ### Understanding the state of a BuildRun